EOxServer/eoxserver/docs/sphinx/en/users/configuration_options.rst

     path_wcst_temp

 Mandatory.
-A path to a directory for temporary storage of data.
+A path to an existing directory for temporary storage of data.
+This should be a directory which is not used in any other context, since it might be cleared under certain circumstances.

 ::

     path_wcst_perm

 Mandatory.
 A path to a directory for permanent storage of transacted data.
+This is the final location where transacted datasets will be stored.

 [services.auth.base]
 --------------------

+For detailed information about authorization refer to the documentation of the :ref:`Identity Management System`.

 ::